PrymceQ/PestDetection_TeedyCup2022/README.md

 2. `./Data_Visualization` contains some data visualization programs.

-        `Invalid_target_filtering.py`: Some pictures have no label box, we distinguish them；
+        `Invalid_target_filtering.py`: Because many labeled boxes are wrong, the labeled bugs are cut from the picture to filter;

-        `Visualization_of_average_pest_size.ipynb`: The average size of each pest is obtained according to the size of the pest label box；
+        `Visualization_of_average_pest_size.ipynb`: The average size of each pest is obtained according to the size of the pest label box;

         `Visualization_of_Detect_results.ipynb`: Visualization of target detection results.

 3. `./tools` contains some useful tools.

+        `Counting.py`: Count each pest;

+        `Empty_image_separation.py`: Some pictures have no label box, we distinguish them;

+        `kmeans_bbox.py`: Use the K-means method to determine the initial anchor-box settings;

+        `NMS.ipynb`: NMS (Non Maximum Suppression).